sensu/sensu-docs/content/sensu-go/5.21/web-ui/filter.md

 **COMMERCIAL FEATURE**: Access advanced filtering in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][1].

-Sensu supports advanced dashboard filtering using a wider range of attributes, including custom labels.
+Sensu supports advanced web UI filtering using a wider range of attributes, including custom labels.
-You can use the same methods, selectors, and examples for dashboard filtering as for [API response filtering][3], with some [syntax differences][4].
+You can use the same methods, selectors, and examples for web UI filtering as for [API response filtering][3], with some [syntax differences][4].

-## Create basic dashboard filters
+## Create basic web UI filters

-If you are using the [basic dashboard filters][5], you can create your filter just by clicking in the filter bar at the top of the dashboard page:
+If you are using the [basic web UI filters][5], you can create your filter just by clicking in the filter bar at the top of the web UI page:

-1. In the dashboard, open the page of resources you want to filter.
+1. In the web UI, open the page of resources you want to filter.
-2. Click in the filter bar at the top of the dashboard page.
+2. Click in the filter bar at the top of the web UI page.
 3. Select the attribute you want to filter for from the dropdown list of options.
 4. Click in the filter bar again and select the filter to apply.
 5. Press **Return/Enter**.

 {{% notice note %}}
-**NOTE**: You do not need to specify a resource type in dashboard filtering because you must navigate to the resource page *before* you construct the filter.
+**NOTE**: You do not need to specify a resource type in web UI filtering because you must navigate to the resource page *before* you construct the filter.
 {{% /notice %}}

-## Create dashboard filters based on label selectors or field selectors
+## Create web UI filters based on label selectors or field selectors

 To filter resources based on [label selectors][6] or [field selectors][2], you'll write a brief filter statement.
-The filter statement construction is slightly different for different [operators][9], but the standard dashboard filtering syntax is:
+The filter statement construction is slightly different for different [operators][9], but the standard web UI filtering syntax is:

 {{< highlight text >}}
 SELECTOR:FILTER_STATEMENT
 {{< /highlight >}}

-To write a dashboard filter command:
+To write a web UI filter command:

 - Replace `SELECTOR` with the selector you want to use: `labelSelector` or `fieldSelector`.
 - Replace `FILTER_STATEMENT` with the filter to apply.

-The [examples][10] demonstrate how to construct dashboard filter statements for different operators and specific purposes.
+The [examples][10] demonstrate how to construct web UI filter statements for different operators and specific purposes.

-## Dashboard-specific syntax
+## Web UI-specific syntax

 ### Space after the colon

-Dashboard filtering statements will work with no space or a single space after the colon.
+Web UI filtering statements will work with no space or a single space after the colon.
 For example, this filter will return all events for entities with the `linux` subscription:

 {{< highlight text >}}